fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/research.md

  <img style="float: center;" src="/images/alos_aysen.png">

-ALOS interferograms of the 2007 Aysen seismic swarm in Southern Chile.
-Despite the strong geological and seismological evidence that the swarm occurred in a branch of the regional NS right-lateral Liquiñe-Ofqui fault zone, the displacements recorded in InSAR data can only be explained by an EW left-lateral strike slip fault,
+ALOS interferograms of the 2007 Aysen seismic swarm in Southern Chile that show deformation by a Mw 6.1 (a) and 6.2 (b) earthquakes.
+Despite the strong geological and seismological evidence that the swarm occurred in a branch of the regional NS right-lateral Liquiñe-Ofqui fault zone, the displacements recorded in InSAR data can only be explained by an EW left-lateral strike slip fault plus localized deformation due to surface ruptures.

 ### **Relevant publications**